 Google Sheets workflow template to allocate tasks, get status updates and track progress.

-To open any of the spreadsheets, click on Workflow or Files in the sidebar on the right and double click on the file.
+To open any of the spreadsheets, click on Workflow or Files in the sidebar and double click on the file.

 Take a look at each of the files to familiarize yourself with the format of the template.
 You will see that each file contains sample data, which you can simply delete or overwrite.